GoodbyePlanet/GoodbyePlanet/README.md

   </a>

 - ⚡ My recent projects:
   - 📚 I published **git basics** ebook.
-You can buy it and support me on gumroad https://gum.co/PwJfo
+You can buy it and support me on gumroad https://gum.co/PwJfo or you can find it here https://git-basics.com
   - 🦠 Visualizing COVID-19 impact in the Balkan countries https://covid19-balkan.com & https://covid19-vizualization-time-line.vercel.app

 **Tech stach that I use:**